-Customizing the seventeen-rule framework of Benjamin Graham — Warren Buffett's mentor — for non-U.S. currencies, bond yields and inflation rates.
+Customizing the seventeen-rule framework of Benjamin Graham — Warren Buffett's mentor — for non-U.S. currencies, Interest Rates and Inflation.

 Although Graham's framework comprises primarily of ratios that are self-calibrating, there are a few region-specific parameters that may need to be customized if one is investing in countries other than the United States.

 Shown below is one such customization using the currency conversion rates, interest rates and Consumer Price Index (CPI) values of the United Kingdom.

 1. Size in Sales